fireship-io/fireship.io/content/lessons/async-form-validation-in-firebase-enforce-uniqueness/index.md

 If firestore returns an empty array, we know the username is available.
 But if that array is *not* empty, the username is already taken.

-By default, Firestore gives us a realtime stream of data, but what we actually want is an Obsevable that completes, which we can force with `take(1)`.
+By default, Firestore gives us a realtime stream of data, but what we actually want is an Observable that completes, which we can force with `take(1)`.
 To prevent inefficient queries, I also added a `debounceTime(500)` to wait 500ms after the user stops typing before making the query.

 ```typescript
   return (control: AbstractControl) => {